Dogs & Storks Program™

 - Fun games and activities for baby’s first days at home that will send your dog the message that she and baby are both beloved members of the family

 You’ll also receive the Dogs & Storks™ handouts to keep as ready resources, and be able to ask Aunt Penny questions as your baby and dog grow up together.

-To view more Dogs & Storks™ workshops, check our events page for upcoming classes
+To sign up for Dogs & Storks™ workshops, check our calendar for upcoming classes!

 Dog and Baby Connection™